 The Truth About Doctors: Doctors, after providing diagnoses, treat patients who are suffering from diseases and injuries.
 Like their fictional counterparts, they save many lives, but unfortunately, lose some too.
 Becoming a doctor requires many years of education.
 First, an aspiring doctor must earn a bachelor's degree, which generally takes four years.
 Then he or she must spend four years in medical school, followed by three to eight years of internship and residency.

 Why We Love Archaeologists: Two words: Indiana Jones.
 We followed Dr. Henry (Indiana) Jones' adventures as he rescued ancient artifacts from his enemies, narrowly escaping death.

-The Truth About Archaeologists: Archaeologists learn about earlier civilizations by recovering and examining evidence that can include tools, cave paintings, the ruins of buildings and pottery.
-Archaeologists who want to work in most settings need to first earn a master's degree in archaeology, but those who want jobs in universities or colleges need a Ph.D.
+The Truth About Archaeologists: Archaeologists learn about earlier civilizations by recovering and examining evidence that can include tools, cave paintings, the ruins of buildings, and pottery.
+To work in most settings, archaeologists must first earn a master's degree in archaeology, but those who want jobs in universities or colleges need a doctorate.

 The Most Loved Professions

-When you think about some professions, pleasant images pop into your head.
+Thinking about some professions make pleasant images pop into our heads.
 Why do we hold these jobs and the people who do them in such high regard?
-Sometimes it may be because of an experience you've had with a particular profession, but often your impression is influenced by the way these professions are portrayed in the media, on television and in the movies.
+It may have to do with your personal experience with a particular profession, for example, if you had a teacher who significantly influenced your life.
+More likely our opinions have to do with how these professions are portrayed in the media, on television, and in the movies.
 Let's take a look at why we love some professions.
-While we're doing that, let's learn the truth about them.
-It may influence your future career choice.
+While we're at it, we should learn the truth about them.
+Having the facts on a variety of occupations can influence your future career choice.